Moving Back to India from USA: 401(k), Tax, School, Setup

 | First landing city | Is the first city in India your final base or a temporary operating base while schools and housing settle? | That answer changes rent, school urgency, shipment size, and how much cash you need ready on day one. |

-Use this sequence before you touch a 401(k) or IRA
+Key steps before you touch a 401(k) or IRA

 The goal is to preserve optionality first and trigger tax events only when you understand the consequences.